Connection, Care

 Create feedback loops that make the community smarter over time.

 Community should not only create warmth.
 It should create insight.
 I'd build simple systems to track what we're learning from ambassadors, event attendees, practitioners, customers, and city leads: what questions keep coming up, what moments convert, what content resonates, what support people need, and where new opportunities are emerging.
 That information should actively shape programming, partnerships, ambassador support, messaging, and long-term community growth.
+Concretely, I'd want a simple dashboard the team can read in five minutes: ambassador activity and retention by tier, event attendance and post-event NPS, conversion from event attendees and ambassador referrals into Chiyo programs, contributor pipeline health for the blog, and a recurring qualitative pulse from city leads.
+The discipline isn't fancy — it's making sure we look at the same numbers every month and let them shape what we do next.

 III — Personal note